- DarkLight

 In this article, you’ll learn what causes emails to go to the spam folder and how to prevent it.

 Google and Yahoo’s updated sender requirements went into effect in February 2024.
 If you are seeing emails go to spam, make sure that you meet the requirements set in place by Gmail and Yahoo.
-To learn more, see Preparing for Google and Yahoo’s New Sender Requirements.
+To learn more, see Meeting Google and Yahoo’s New Sender Requirements.

 Brands often send test emails from Yotpo to their own domain to test messages.
 However, sending these emails to many recipients within the same organization can be flagged as a spoofing attack.
 To prevent this, the IT team needs to add the sending domain to the allowlist, ensuring the company's email system recognizes the messages as legitimate and does not treat them as spam.